logician22/energy-talking-points/src/pages/documents/every-net-zero-by-2050-myth-refuted.md

   Truth: While these industries **have potential that we should unleash, they are generations away** from providing, on a global scale, energy that's affordable, reliable, and versatile.[^8]
   ![Global nuclear Electricity genration](https://substackcdn.com/image/fetch/w_1456,c_limit,f_auto,q_auto:good,fl_progressive:steep/https%3A%2F%2Fsubstack-post-media.s3.amazonaws.com%2Fpublic%2Fimages%2F28ebf2fc-821c-4814-8970-5acd92ac0286_3054x1995.png)
 * ***Myth: Academics have rigorous plans to replace fossil fuels with mostly solar and wind***\
-  \*\*Truth: All these “plans” involve 2 absurdities:
+  **Truth: All these “plans” involve 2 absurdities:**

-  1. Unprecedented mining and construction in today's anti-development political environment will be cheap.
+  \*\*1.
+Unprecedented mining and construction in today's anti-development political environment will be cheap.

   2. Untested schemes will be cheap, everywhere, the first time.\*\*
 * “Net zero” plans to scale solar and wind involve **more than doubling the supply of half a dozen major mined materials per decade**.